In a first, Hong Kong bans pro-independence political party

 That letter had cited a national security law that has not been invoked since 1997.
 The ban is likely to raise further questions about Beijing's growing influence in the former British colony, which was promised semi-autonomy as part of the 1997 handover.
 Chinese President Xi Jinping and other officials have warned separatist activity would not be tolerated.

+The perception that Beijing is reneging on its promise of semi-autonomy and eroding Hong Kong's free elections and freedom of speech is helping fuel a rising generation of young activists calling for greater autonomy, if not outright independence.

+Huge pro-democracy protests erupted in 2014 in response to the decision by China's ruling Communist Party to retain the right to effectively pre-screen candidates for Hong Kong's leadership.

-Chan, the National Party leader, had previously told The Associated Press that police approached him with documents detailing his speeches and activities since the party's formation in 2016.
+Chan, the National Party leader, had told The Associated Press in July that police approached him with documents detailing his speeches and activities since the party's formation in 2016.

 The party was founded in response to frustration about Beijing's treatment of Hong Kong.
 Despite a promise of autonomy, activists complain mainland influence over its democratic elections is increasing.